 diagram of tarsal tunnel causing pinched nerve in foot

 The tarsal tunnel is a space between the bottom of the long bone called the tibia and the inside of the Achilles tendon.
-It is covered by a tough retinaculum and contains nerves, vessels, and tendons.
+A tough retinaculum covers it and contains nerves, vessels, and tendons.

-Tarsal tunnel syndrome occurs when the posterior tibial nerve is compressed in the tarsal tunnel – similar to carpal tunnel syndrome in the wrist.
-Causes of compression include a ganglion cyst, arthritis spurs, extra muscles in the inside ankle, or twisting of the ankle.
+Tarsal tunnel syndrome occurs when the posterior tibial nerve is compressed in the tarsal tunnel, similar to carpal tunnel syndrome in the wrist.
+Compression causes include a ganglion cyst, arthritis spurs, extra muscles in the inside ankle, or ankle twisting.

 Pinched nerve on outside of foot: Is it sural nerve entrapment?